-All group social studies majors complete the core courses and select an area of concentration from the component disciplines.
-Students must complete a substantial portion of the major, including SST 310, before admission to the College of Education.
-The College of Education requires that candidates for admission present an overall GPA of 2.7 as well as a GPA of 2.7 in the major and minor.
-Students may earn the B.A. or the B.S. degree.
-Students seeking the B.A. must demonstrate third-semester proficiency in a foreign language; students seeking the B.S. complete the following:
+Students must complete a substantial portion of the major, including SST 309 or SST 310 and SST 311, before admission to the College of Education.
+The College of Education requires that candidates for admission present an overall GPA of 2.7 as well as a GPA of 3.0 in the major and minor.

-Students who decide not to seek teacher certification may complete the group social studies major and receive a bachelor’s degree without completing the professional program in education; such students may graduate with a GPA lower than 3.0 provided they meet the university’s minimum requirements.
+Students who decide not to seek teacher certification may complete the group social studies major and receive a bachelor’s degree without completing the professional program in education by meeting the university’s minimum requirements.

-Transfer and postgraduate students seeking a teachable major in group social studies should consult the CLAS Advising Center for an evaluation of their previous work.
-Post-baccalaureate students must present a record substantially equivalent to that required of Grand Valley State University undergraduates; such students whose previous academic work is not equivalent to the Grand Valley program or whose previous work does not include at least six credits and two courses in each of the four disciplines and at least 18 credits and six courses in one of the disciplines must take additional courses to meet those requirements.
-Postbaccalaureate students seeking admission to the College of Education’s undergraduate professional program must also take SST 310 - Strategies for Social Studies Teachers before admission to the College of Education.
+Transfer and post-graduate students seeking a teachable major in group social studies should consult the CLAS Advising Center for an evaluation of their previous work.
+Post-baccalaureate students must present a record substantially equivalent to that required of Grand Valley State University undergraduates; such students whose previous academic work is not equivalent to the Grand Valley program must take additional courses to meet those requirements.
+Post-baccalaureate students seeking admission to the College of Education’s undergraduate professional program must also take SST 309 or SST 310 and SST 311 before admission to the College of Education.

 The following programs are available:

 Bachelor of Arts or Bachelor of Science in Group Social Studies